cahoots-org/cahoots-monorepo/docs/README.md

-# AI Development Team Documentation
+# Cahoots Documentation

 ## Overview
-The AI Development Team is a cloud-native application that orchestrates AI agents to collaborate on software development tasks.
+The Cahoots is a cloud-native application that orchestrates AI agents to collaborate on software development tasks.
 This documentation provides comprehensive information about deploying, operating, and maintaining the system in production.

 ## Table of Contents